NICMx/rdap-server/response-privacy.md

 ## Privacy configuration files

-These files are placed at the folder `WEB-INF/privacy` in the installation directory.
+These files are placed at the folder `WEB-INF/privacy` in the installation directory (the whole list of files can be seen at github's folder [`WEB-INF/privacy`](https://github.com/NICMx/rdap-server/tree/master/src/main/webapp/WEB-INF/privacy)).
 They should look like this:

 ![PRIVACY CONFIGURATION PATH](img/privacy-configuration-path.png)